yzheng51/sorting-algorithm/README.md

 | CountSort  |  7.541 |  6.898 |  6.924 |    8.112 |  9.409 | 31.252 |        / |
 | RadixSort  |  0.000 |  0.000 |  0.008 |    0.066 |  0.638 |  6.432 |        / |

-Since bubble sort, insertion sort and selection sort are much slower than other sorting algorithms, there is no test on them.
+Since bubble sort, insertion sort and selection sort are much slower than other sorting algorithms when n >= 10^7, there is no test on them.
 Counting sort and radix sort require too much memory when n=10^9, so there is no data for them too.
-To verify the advantage of linear time sorting algorithm, another test limits the range of 0 <= element < 10^4 and the results is shown below.
+To verify the advantage of linear time sorting algorithm, another test limits the range of 0 <= element < 10^4 and the results are shown below.

 | Algorithm | n=10^3 | n=10^4 | n=10^5 | n=10^6 | n=10^7 |  n=10^8 |
 | --------- | -----: | -----: | -----: | -----: | -----: | ------: |